matthewomccorkle/matthewomccorkle.github.io/_posts/2022-08-16-day_054_bloodhound.md

     Step 12:
     You can find the user that you have control of by typing the username in the 'Search for a node" section of the search function.
-Additionally, right clicking the user you can choose "Mark User as Owned" for further analysis.
+Additionally, by right clicking the user you can choose "Mark User as Owned" for further analysis.

 <br>